mdn/content/files/en-us/mdn/community/index.md

 ## Guides in this section

-This is the lists of guides and pages you can find in this section.
+This is the list of guides and pages in this section.

 - [Contributing](/en-US/docs/MDN/Community/Contributing).
 How to get started with contributions and what type of contributions we accept.
 Pages within 'Contributing' are: